 Kami Van Halst and her gang of merry musicians serve us with a very special, if not peculiar brand of Gothic Rock and Metal.

 Varied enough to keep you on your toes, interspersed with a variety of styles and flavors.
 All this is sometimes vaguely reminiscent of Halestorm’s latest Into the Wild Life, and at times getting close to We Are The Fallen in a way.

 World of Make Believe (the title song) does, however, sport more similarities to Evanescence than meets the eye at first.
 So, the howlers were right to an extent.
 Then again, Van Halst veer off 90° into Progressive territory and towards the end going full bluesy R’n’B on me.
 But more to that later.

 Ah, balm on my tortured, suffering soul!

 Mixing and mastering?
 Nothing really wrong with it, apart for some instances where the delicate balance between voice and guitars will favor the latter a tad too much.
 I would have preferred a more acute crispness too.
-Their tune has this tendency to descend into some sort of a murky amalgam of soundbytes, but nothing to cavil about to any extent.
+Their tune has this tendency to descend into some sort of a murky amalgam of soundbytes, but nothing to write home about.

 World of Make Believe sports a somewhat weird line-up of tracks!

-All starts with a rocky, kind of hard fare – with growls to boot.
-But then towards the end you will find the ballads and slower stuff.
+It all starts with a rocky, kind of hard fare – with growls to boot.
+But then towards the end, you will find the ballads and slower stuff.
 This might be good if you want to go to sleep later, but not to keep up the attention of anybody listening to this disc.
 So, a better mix would have done a world of good.

 Record Rating: 9/10 | Label: Self-Released | Web: Official Site